RyanRistine/Notebook/Spring 2020/Biological Anthropology/Biological Anthropology.md

 * What are the costs and benefits for primates of living in social groups?
 * Give examples of functional and symbolic aspects of primate culture.
 * What purpose foes grooming serve in primate social groups?
-* Compare solitary, monogamous, and polyandrous social systems
+* Compare solitary, monogamous, multi-male polygynous, and polyandrous social systems
 * Why if infanticide practice in one-male polygynous groups?
 * in which social system are dominance hierarchies usually found?
 How are these maintained?
 Why is estrus most strongly marked here?
 * What are chimpanzees' and bonobos' social systems less stable than those of other primate species?